Table of Contents

 - Q-School will be run out of the TGCTours (CC-Pro) society every week

-- all CC-Pro members (from flights CC-A, B and C) that play that week will be placed on a Q-School leaderboard as placeholders along with new members qualifying for a tour card
+- CC-A members that play that week will be placed on the Q-School leaderboard as placeholders along with new members qualifying for a tour card

 - cutlines for the different tours will be placed on the Q-School Leaderboard each Thursday